 Salford head into Sunday’s fixture at the top of The Qualifiers table ahead of Leeds Rhinos on points difference.
 Leeds face host Hull Kingston Rovers on Saturday afternoon but Salford will remain top as long as they better the Rhinos results – should Leeds win.

 Toronto Wolfpack, Toulouse Olympique, Hull Kingston Rovers and London Broncos all currently sit on two points, but would all need a significant points swing if they were to overtake the Red Devils this weekend.

 Halifax are currently one of two winless sides – alongside Widnes Vikings – but a win over Salford could see them climb off the bottom of The Qualifiers table.
 The Vikings face Toulouse in France on Saturday.
 Match Officials Referee: Tom Grant.
 Touch Judge: Chris Kendall.
 Touch Judge: Andrew Sweet.

-You can still purchase tickets for Sunday’s game at the AJ Bell Stadium Ticket Office or over the phone on 0161 786 1570 with Salford Red Devils retaining 25% of your purchase.
-Tickets will go off sale at the AJ Bell Stadium Ticket Office on Saturday 1st September at 4pm.
+You can still purchase tickets for Sunday’s game at the The Salford Stadium Ticket Office or over the phone on 0161 786 1570 with Salford Red Devils retaining 25% of your purchase.
+Tickets will go off sale at the The Salford Stadium Ticket Office on Saturday 1st September at 4pm.
 Click HERE for ticket prices and Supporters’ Coach details.